X-WasHere/UCL-Tech-Soc-Hackathon-2022/README.md

 # Frontend of UCL Resolve
 This is the frontend github repository for UCL Resolve, a project for a UCL Hackathon 2022.

-The frontend section is also hosted at heroku [server](https://www.google.com).
-The api section is located [Here](https://github.com/ucl-hackathon-2022/api).
+The frontend section is hosted at heroku [server](https://www.google.com) and the API section is located [here](https://github.com/ucl-hackathon-2022/api).

 ## Procedure for installing/running UCL Resolve